Buying and selling with online property auctions

-What are the pros and cons to selling a property through an online auction?
+Pros and cons to selling with an online property auction

-- The lions share of the costs involved in selling through an online auction are borne by the buyer, not you the seller.
+- The costs involved in selling through an online auction are borne by the buyer, not you the seller.

 - As the process is transparent, you don’t need to wonder if the estate agent is always telling you about offers you receive.